 Let us first see what is the content inside "file.txt".
 There are some misleading words and lines just to test our search.

 '''

-first line lenore

-it is nine, second line and dine

-third line and nevermore over

-and fourth

-fifth pine line lenore

 and the tremor

 here is more line

 and a new line

 i love you

 where you are staying now?

 i don't know

 After running our code we have found this search result.